amueller69/Law-School-Notes/Spring-2019/CrimLaw/07-Group_Criminality.md

     * Notice how this is different from Hayes.
 In Hayes there was also no underlying crime.
 However, *Hayes* court held that you can’t be an accomplice to a principal not committing a crime, regardless of mens rea
       * These could be reconciled.
 In *Hayes*, there was no actus reus in the underlying crime - no actual criminal act took place.
 However, argument can be made that crime took place in *Vaden*, but qualified immunity was simply an defense/justification which relieved principal of any liability
     * Most modern codes carve this out???
+* Acquittal on the Basis of a Defense
+  * If the principle is acquitted on a defense, does that transfer to the accomplice?
+We know that the Vaden Principle doesn’t transfer immunity, but what is the general rule?
+    * If the acquittal is a Justification:
+      * The defense passes to the accomplice.
+For example, recognition of self-defense for the principle implies that no crime has occurred, or even that positive good has resulted.
+In absence of wrongdoing by the principle, like in Hayes, the accomplice can’t be charged
+    * If only a partial justification (e.g. unreasonable self-defense)
+      * Accomplice can still be liable… see below hypo
+    * If the acquittal is an Excuse...
+      * When the primary party is acquitted on the basis of an excuse (e.g. insanity) his acquittal should not bar a successful prosecution of a secondary party to whom the excuse does not extend.
+An acquittal on the ground of an excuse means that the actions of the primary party were wrongful, but that he was not responsible because of a personal excusing condition
+  * Innocent Agent Doctrine
+    * There is no such thing as accomplice liability if a person forces another person to be the agent or instrument of the crime
+    * So if Z comes up to you and forces you to commit a crime or he kills you.
+If you commit the crime, you obviously have a duress defense
+      * The way the law treats this situation is to say: There is NO accomplice liability.
+Z’s guilt is not derivative from your actions.
+Rather, it is direct liability situation – your actions transfer to Z because you are simply a forced instrument of criminality

 ## Accomplice Liability - Cases